Helperby

 In 2022 a Wedding Event venue was opened, located in the gardens of Helperby Hall.

 Governance

 An electoral ward in the same name exists.
 This ward had a total population of 1,922 at the Census 2011.

-Newton-by-Chester was formerly a township in the parish of Brafferton, in 1866 Helperby became a separate civil parish, on 1 April 2019 the parish was merged with Brafferton to form "Brafferton and Helperby".
+Helperby was formerly a township in the parish of Brafferton, in 1866 Helperby became a separate civil parish, on 1 April 2019 the parish was merged with Brafferton to form "Brafferton and Helperby".

 Until 1974 it was in the North Riding of Yorkshire.
-From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.
+From 1974 to 2023 it was part of the Hambleton District, it is now administered by the unitary North Yorkshire Council.

 The Brafferton and Helperby Parish Council oversees the local governance of the area.
 As of April 2025, they meet once a month to discuss local matters.